 - educate statutory, voluntary agencies and the general public about our clients and reduce prejudice against them.

-Hibiscus Initiatives Limited is a registered charity no. 1104094 and a company limited by guarantee, registered in England no. 4533442
+Hibiscus Initiatives Limited, known as Hibiscus, is a registered charity no. 1104094 and a company limited by guarantee, registered in England no. 4533442

 Resource for London